-Cheryl Morrow serves on the Board of Directors as the Treasurer of GBZC and is the head of the Finance Committee.
+Cheryl Morrow is training to be a Practice Leader for weekend sits.
 She has been practicing with this community since 2011.
 For over 20 years she has run her own business as an engineering consultant with clients all over the world.
 She is now semi-retired and loves gardening and long walks with her dog in the woods.

 Vince Shingetsu Storie